-Each factory preset is a complete, pre-wired, pre-programmed setup for "end-to-end" sound-a guitar-in/stereoout path with amps, cabs, and effects-perfectly mixed and possibly even equipped with one or more "modifiers" for automation or remote control.
+Each factory preset is a complete "end-to-end" guitar sound with amps, cabs, and effects-perfectly mixed and possibly even equipped with one or more "modifiers" for automation or remote control.
 In the sections that follow, you'll learn to view, edit, and create presets from scratch.
 To begin, let's look at the ways to load the presets saved in the Axe-Fx II.

 The AXE-FX II has 384 editable presets.
 Press RECALL to enter normal play mode.
 The VALUE wheel or NAV buttons select presets.